-Vegan Eggplant Parm made with vegan mushroom béchamel sauce is creamy and satisfying.
-Skip the store bought vegan cheese, this béchamel sauce is quick and easy.
+Making vegan eggplant parm made with vegan mushroom béchamel sauce is creamy and satisfying.
+Skip the store-bought vegan cheese, this béchamel sauce is quick, easy, and delicious.

 Shop the Recipe…